On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Abstract

 \section{Abstract}

-We present a solution of the algebraic version of Birkhoff Conjecture on integrable billiards.
-Namely we show that every polynomially integrable real bounded convex planar billiard with smooth boundary is an ellipse.
-We extend this result to billiards with piecewise-smooth and not necessarily convex boundary in arbitrary two-dimensional surface of constant curvature: plane, sphere, Lobachevsky (hyperbolic) plane; each of them being modeled as a plane or a (pseudo-) sphere in $\rr^3$ equipped with appropriate quadratic form.
-Namely, we show that a billiard is polynomially integrable, if and only if its boundary is a union of confocal conical arcs and appropriate geodesic segments.
-We also present a complexification of these results.
+The polynomial version of Birkhoff Conjecture on integrable billiards on complete simply connected surfaces of constant curvature (plane, sphere, hyperbolic plane) was first stated, studied and solved in a particular case by Sergei Bolotin in 1990-1992.
+Here we present a complete solution of the polynomial version of Birkhoff Conjecture.
+Namely we show that {\it every polynomially integrable real bounded planar billiard with $C^2$-smooth connected boundary is an ellipse.} We extend this result to billiards with piecewise-smooth and not necessarily convex boundary on arbitrary two-dimensional simply connected complete surface of constant curvature: plane, sphere, Lobachevsky--Poincar\'e (hyperbolic) plane; each of them being modeled as a plane or a (pseudo-) sphere in $\rr^3$ equipped with appropriate quadratic form.
+Namely, we show that {\it a billiard is polynomially integrable, if and only if its boundary is a union of confocal conical arcs and appropriate geodesic segments.} We also present a complexification of these results.
 These are joint results of Mikhail Bialy, Andrey Mironov and the author.
 The proof is split into two parts.
 The first part is given in two papers by Bialy and Mironov (in Euclidean and non-Euclidean cases respectively).
-They considered the tautological projection of the boundary to $\rp^2$ and studied its orthogonal-polar dual curve in $\rp^2$, which is known to be piecewise algebraic, by S.V.Bolotin's theorem.
-They proved the following theorems: 1) the dual curve generates a so-called rationally integrable angular billiard; 2) the singularities and inflection points (if any) of each its complex irreducible component lie in the absolute, the light conic representing the zero locus of the corresponding quadratic form on $\cc^3$; 3) a remarkable formula for the restriction to the dual curve of the Hessian of the integral of the angular billiard.
-The present paper provides the second part of the proof.
-Namely, we prove that each irreducible component of the complexified dual curve that is not a line is a conic.
-This together with another theorem of S.V.Bolotin implies the main results: solution of the Algebraic Birkhoff Conjecture in constant curvature.
+Their geometric construction reduced the Polynomial Birkhoff Conjecture to a purely algebro-geometric problem to show that an irreducible algebraic curve in $\cp^2$ with certain properties is a conic.
+They have shown that its singular and inflection points lie in the complex light conic of the above-mentioned quadratic form.
+In the present paper we solve the above algebro-geometric problem completely.